oracle/python-oracledb/doc/src/api_manual/module.rst

     ``V$SESSION_CONNECT_INFO``.
 The standard is to set this value to ``"<name> : version>"``, where <name> is the name of the driver and
     <version> is its version.
 There should be a single space character before
     and after the colon.
+If this parameter is not set, then the value specified in :attr:`oracledb.defaults.driver_name <defaults.driver_name>` is used.
+If
-If this value is not specified, then the default value in python-oracledb Thick mode is like "python-oracledb thk : <version>".
+    the value of this attribute is None, then the default value in python-oracledb Thick mode is like "python-oracledb thk : <version>".
+See :ref:`otherinit`.

     .. note::